JoSSte/pyFlowfreeSolver/readme.md

 ### Path certainty score
 * Any path creating a failure condition with no other paths drawn should be considered unusable - negative score.
 * A single cell path where there is a dead end e.g. in the corner of a board should be a high scorer.

-# Current issues and notes
-* Ads make a lot of noise, and give a lot of extra thresholds
-  * Quick fix is to just buy the ad-free (which i would prefer), but that requires GAPPS on th3 device, which is not the case on current test device
-  * Even though we are blacking out everything but the playing board, we are still getting contours detected there.
-Is this a case of similarly named variables?
-* Gradient background gives shadows on some boards which are not easily removed.
-Current fix is to use a bigger Gaussian blur, but it is my impression that this solution is generating extra contours.